Polar Tours Logo 1200px full color svg

 Nordvestfjord

-As you sail towards the coast of East Greenland, you may encounter whales feeding in the rich waters of the north.
+As we sail towards the coast of East Greenland, we may encounter whales feeding in the rich waters of the north.
 As we approach East Greenland, be prepared to encounter more pack ice and perhaps spot seals and a variety of seabirds, including the northern fulmar and Brünnich’s guillemot.

 The strong, icy currents have isolated East Greenland from the Polar Basin, attracting large numbers of fish, seals and whales.
 Climatic conditions and the concentration of ice in the vicinity often create thick morning fog that only vanishes in presence of the midday sun.
 Our experts will inform and entertain us with fascinating discussions on plants, animals, ice and heroic tales of exploration.